simontaen/Passions/Notes.md

 ## Adding
 * Faving an artist in spotify only shows the faved artist in music after dismissing and showing music again
-* No refresh control on spotify (make sure the refresh is solid).

 ## Fav Artists